chow1026/csInPython/README.md

-# Udacity Data Analyst NanoDegree - Introduction to Computer Science
+# Intro to Computer Science with Python

 ## Summary

-This is the repo for all the scripts from the exercises and quizes for the Introduction to Computer Science course.
-The project is an optional, pre-requisite course of the Udacity Data Analyst NanoDegree program.
+This is the repo for some useful python scripts for learning Python.

 ## Environment Requirements